aiqm/torchani/docs/src/migration.rst

 If you were using a previous version of TorchANI there may be some necessary modifications to your code.
-We strive to keep backwards compatibility for the most part, but some breaking changes were necessary in order to support improvements in the models, the dataset loading and managing procedure, etc.
+We strive to keep backwards compatibility for the most part, but some minor breaking changes were necessary in order to support improvements in the models, the dataset loading and managing procedure, etc.

 Minor versions changes of ``torchani`` will attempt to be fully backwards compatible going forward, and breaking changes will be reserved for major releases.

-Here we document the most important breaking changes, and what you can do to modify your code to be compatible with version 3.0.
-Additionally, we provide recommendations to use the new, more user-friendly API, when appropriate.
+Here we document the most important changes, and what you can do to modify your code to be compatible with version 3.0.
+In many cases code will run without changes at all, but some warnings are emitted if the old, legacy API is being used, so we also provide recommendations to use the new, improved API, when appropriate.

 General usage of built-in ANI models
 ------------------------------------